Threads of Belonging, Echoes of Exile

 The longing for “home” doesn’t necessarily translate into a desire to return.

 The actions of an unidentified Iranian woman, now known online as the “science and research girl,” have reignited a fierce debate about state control and personal freedoms in Iran.
-On November 2, 2024, video footage captured her walking in her underwear outside Azad University in Tehran—an act that followed an alleged confrontation with university security over her attire, reportedly deemed “insufficiently Islamic.”
+On November 2, 2024, video footage captured her walking in her underwear outside Azad University in Tehran, an act that followed an alleged confrontation with university security over her attire, reportedly deemed “insufficiently Islamic.”
 Soon after, a second video emerged showing security personnel escorting her to a vehicle, with authorities later stating she was admitted to a psychiatric facility due to “psychological disorders.”
-This explanation, however, has raised eyebrows, as previous cases suggest that psychiatric confinement has been a tactic used against women who defy the state.[1]
+This explanation has raised eyebrows, as previous cases suggest that psychiatric confinement has been a tactic used against women who defy the state.[1]

 Beyond Diaspora